shakib75bd/Simple-Chat-App-Terminal-with-Java/README.md

 java Server
 ```

-5. Now compile and run the Client.java from a different session of the terminal:
+5. Now compile and run the Client.java from a different device or a different session of the terminal of the same device:

 ```sh
 javac Client.java